Eneza Education is a platform that utilizes USSD/SMS technology as a study tool to provide educational resources in remote schools.

 This platform offers a single course for teachers with instructions on how to use the platform and guidance on ways to interpret student outcomes.

-This service targets primary and secondary schools in the remote areas with no access of educational resources.
+This service targets primary and secondary schools in remote areas with no access to educational resources.
 It is expected to enable users: study any topic, access curated and localized content, and have a teacher available to ask questions.

 No third party organizations, only testing performed by the designer.